Best Sushi & Japanese in Carnegie Melbourne — 2026 Guide

 Why Carnegie Is Worth Knowing

-Koornang Road is one of Melbourne’s best suburban food strips.
+Koornang Road is a popular option in suburban food strips.
 Carnegie station provides rail access.
 The best sushi and japanese options here reflect Carnegie’s character.
 If you’re living in or near Carnegie, you’ll find that the suburb rewards people who actually explore beyond the main strip.
 Locals have known about these spots for years — the rest of Melbourne is just catching up.

 6. New Post — 188 Main Lane, Carnegie VIC 3166